Scottie's Pizza Parlor: History

 In September 2019, 15 employees at Scottie's decided to unionize with the Industrial Workers of the World; Rivera recognized the union.
 The restaurant's hours were reduced during the COVID-19 pandemic, allowing Rivera to experiment with baking breads and bombolones.
 He launched the pop-up Bomba PDX in November 2020, selling donuts with cinnamon sugar or various fillings.

 The second location opened on December 16, 2022.
+In December 2023, the outpost hosted Bhuna Tuesdays weekly, offering pork vindaloo pizza with mint chutney drizzle and raita on the side.

 Reception

-Benjamin Tepler of Portland Monthly said in 2015, "The best slice at Scottie’s happens to be the simplest: pizza bianca, with melting heaps of creamy, fresh-made ricotta, fried basil leaves, and a dusting of crushed New Mexico chiles, all drizzled with olive oil."
+Benjamin Tepler of Portland Monthly said in 2015, "The best slice at Scottie's happens to be the simplest: pizza bianca, with melting heaps of creamy, fresh-made ricotta, fried basil leaves, and a dusting of crushed New Mexico chiles, all drizzled with olive oil."
 In 2018, Anthony Falco named Portland the "greatest pizza city" in the U.S., based on Scottie's, Apizza Scholls, and Lovely's Fifty Fifty.
+Scottie's ranked number 43 in a 2022 "Top 50 Pizza in USA" list curated by Italian experts.
+Lindsay D. Mattison ranked the business fourth in Tasting Table's 2023 list of the city's best pizza.

-Eater Portland included Scottie's in several lists in 2021: Waz Wu's "Where to Find Knockout Vegan Pizza in Portland", Nick Townsend's "15 Restaurants Worth Visiting on SE Division", Rachel Pinsky's "Where to Find Thick, Cheesy Square Pizzas in Portland", Zoe Baillargeon's "Where to Find the Cheesiest Dishes in Portland and Beyond", and Brooke Jackson-Glidden's "Where to Find Exceptional Pizzas in Portland".
+Eater Portland included Scottie's in several lists in 2021, including: Waz Wu's overview of Portland's "knockout" vegan pizzas, Nick Townsend's guide of fifteen restaurants "worth visiting" on Division, Rachel Pinsky's overview of "thick, cheesy square" pizzas in the city, Zoe Baillargeon's list of the metropolitan area's "cheesiest" pizzas, and Brooke Jackson-Glidden's summary of Portland's "exceptional" pizzas.
+In 2024, Jackson-Glidden and Rebecca Roland included Scottie's in the website's overview of the best pizza in the metropolitan area.
+Scottie's was included in the website's 2025 lists of the best affordable restaurants and mid-week lunches in Portland.
+Paolo Bicchieri included the Northwest District location in Eater Portland's 2025 overview of the city's best restaurants for lunch.